๐ŸŒฟIntro to Environmental Science

 • Solid, unweathered rock forming the absolute foundation of the soil profile

-• Influences land use decisions as shallow bedrock limits construction, agriculture, and root penetration
+• Influences land use decisions because shallow bedrock limits construction depth, agricultural potential, and how far roots can penetrate

-Compare: C Horizon vs. R Horizon—both are geological rather than biological, but the C horizon is actively weathering and contributing to soil formation while the R horizon remains solid and unchanged.
-Understanding parent material (C) helps predict what soil type will form; understanding bedrock (R) helps assess land stability.
+Compare: C Horizon vs. R Horizon: both are geological rather than biological, but the C horizon is actively weathering and contributing new mineral material to soil formation, while the R horizon remains solid and largely unchanged.
+Understanding parent material (C) helps predict what soil type will develop; understanding bedrock (R) helps assess drainage and land stability.

 Quick Reference Table